floresbakker/OntoSVG/README.md

 ## Expressing the SVG-document in RDF

 Now we can represent the very same document in <i>RDF</i> using the SVG-vocabulary.
-As it is very cumbersome to do so by hand, a <i>SVG2RDF</i> tool will be available shortly in this repository that will do exactly that for you.
+As it is very cumbersome to do so by hand, a <i>SVG2RDF</i> tool is available in this repository that will do exactly that for you.
 For further information on this tool and other neat tools, scroll down this Readme file.

 ```
 @prefix doc: <https://data.rijksfinancien.nl/svg/doc/id/> .